 - Add two cups of lentils

-- Be sure to rinse and sort them (you don’t want tiny pebbles that are going to crack your teeth!)
+- Be sure to rinse and sort them (you don’t want hidden tiny pebbles to crack your teeth!

 - I use a Cuisinart™ to chop, shred and dice